jessegmeyerlab/proteomics-tutorial/manuscript.md

 The most common types are 1) acetone, 2) trichloroacetic acid (TCA), and 3) methanol/chloroform/water [@PMID:14753699; @PMID:19892180].
 Proteins are generally insoluble in most pure organic solvents, so cold ethanol or methanol are sometimes used.
 Pellets should be washed with organic solvent for complete removal especially of detergents.
-Alternatively, solid phase based digestion methods such as S-trap [@PMID:33750040], FASP [@PMID:19377485; @PMID:30259475], SP3 [@PMID:3117935; @PMID:28948796] and on column/bead can allow for proteins to be applied to a solid phase and buffers removed prior to proteolysis [@PMID: 29754492].
+Alternatively, solid phase based digestion methods such as S-trap [@PMID:33750040], FASP [@PMID:19377485; @PMID:30259475], SP3 [@PMID:3117935; @PMID:28948796] and on column/bead can allow for proteins to be applied to a solid phase and buffers removed prior to proteolysis [@PMID:29754492].
 Specialty detergent removal columns exist (Pierce/Thermo Fisher Scientific) but add expense and time consuming steps to the process.
 Relatively low concentrations of specific detergents, such as 1% deoxycholate (DOC), or chaotropes (i.e. 1M urea) are compatible with proteolysis by trypsin/Lys-C.
 Often proteolysis-compatible concentrations of these detergents and chaotropes are achieved by diluting the sample in appropriate buffer (i.e. 100 mM ammonium bicarbonate, pH 8.5) after cell or tissue lysis in a higher concentration.